spokenweb/spokenweb-metadata-scheme/docs/4-metadata-fields.rst

 	| 00:27:31
 	| [File 2 of 3]

-**6. Instructions for identifying assets.**
+**5. Instructions for identifying assets.**

-Given that a single Swallow Item can comprise multiple recordings, the cataloguer should clearly identify each asset in question at the start of every Contents field entry (in addition to documenting it in the Digital File Description Contents entry).
+Given that a single Item can comprise multiple recordings, the cataloguer should clearly identify each asset in question at the start of every Contents field entry (in addition to documenting it in the Digital File Description Contents entry).
 This practice will minimize confusion and mark transitions between separately timestamped or transcribed assets which is especially useful if compiled one after another in the same box of the Contents field.
 Indicate the filename or chosen title, followed by a description of the type of recording and its position in relation to the subsequent recordings, followed by a comma and any further specifications **when necessary** (ex: Tracks #s or Sides) between square brackets.

 Examples: